siavash119/qtchan/README.md

 # Features
 * browse and post (only 4chan pass right now) on 4chan
+* auto update threads and auto download original file
+* download all media as original filename
 * tree style tabs and save state
-* download all media as original filename
 * open files in OS's default application
 * search and filter